 - In the Seventh Circuit, won reversal of the denial of a new jury trial following an unfavorable verdict.

-- In district courts across the country, drafted successful claim construction briefs and dispositive motions.
+- In district courts across the country, drafted and argued successful claim construction briefs and dispositive motions, and presented and cross-examined witnesses at trial.

 - Developed strategies for resisting injunctive relief and excessive royalties on standard-essential patents.